ibm-cloud-docs/event-notifications/en-data-security.md

 ## Protecting your sensitive data in {{site.data.keyword.en_short}}
 {: #en-data-encryption}

-The data that you store in the {{site.data.keyword.en_short}} instance is encrypted at rest by using a randomly generated key, which is protected by using Key Protect managed by {{site.data.keyword.en_short}} service.
+The data that you store in the {{site.data.keyword.en_short}} instance is encrypted at rest by using a randomly generated key, which is in turn protected by Key Protect, managed by {{site.data.keyword.en_short}} service.

 <!-- Some other examples that support both Key Protect and Hyper Protect Crypto Services:
 Event Streams: https://test.cloud.ibm.com/docs/EventStreams?topic=EventStreams-managing_encryption